akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240314000000/index.md

 Categories: cs-CL, cs.CL
 Keyword Score: 40
 Keywords: Text Generation, In-context Learning, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.07556v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.07556v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.07556v1.pdf" filename="2403.07556v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.07556v2.pdf" filename="2403.07556v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-Although <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> have demonstrated impressive <b>text</b> <b>generation</b> capabilities, they are easily misled by the untruthful context provided by users or knowledge argumentation tools, thereby producing hallucinations.
-To alleviate the <b>LLMs</b> from being misled by untruthful information and take advantage of knowledge argumentation, we propose Truth-Aware Context Selection (TACS), a lightweight method to shield untruthful context from the inputs.
+Although <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> have demonstrated impressive <b>text</b> <b>generation</b> capabilities, they are easily misled by the untruthful context provided by users or knowledge augmentation tools, thereby producing hallucinations.
+To alleviate the <b>LLMs</b> from being misled by untruthful information and take advantage of knowledge augmentation, we propose Truth-Aware Context Selection (TACS), a lightweight method to shield untruthful context from the inputs.
 TACS begins by performing truth detection on the input context, leveraging the parameterized knowledge within the <b>LLM.</b> Subsequently, it constructs a corresponding attention mask based on the truthfulness of each position, selecting the truthful context and discarding the untruthful context.
 Additionally, we introduce a new evaluation metric, Disturbance Adaption Rate, to further study the <b>LLMs'</b> ability to accept truthful information and resist untruthful information.
 Experimental results show that TACS can effectively filter information in context and significantly improve the overall quality of <b>LLMs'</b> responses when presented with misleading information.

 {{</citation>}}